json-iterator/json-iterator.github.io/api.md

 }
 ```

 It is as if you are iterating over a hashmap.
-There is no concept of Token.
+There is no concept of TOKEN.
 You do not need to know START_OBJECT, KEY, END_OBJECT.
 The api is one level higher than tokenizer.
 Not only easier to use, but much more efficient internally.
 The parser know the KEY always follow START_OBJECT, and will extract the key out for you in one shot.

 # Bind API